 Drummond Pike has spent most of his professional life as a progressive activist, starting with the Youth Project in Washington, D.C., in 1970, at which he served as associate director.

-The Youth Project was created by activists Dick Boone and Lenny Conway and a network of progressive organizations led by the Center for Community Change to give young people with inherited wealth a way to channel donations.
+The Youth Project was a project of the Center for Community Change created by activists Dick Boone and Lenny Conway and a network of center-left organizations with the aim of channeling donations from young people with inherited wealth into left-wing activism.
 This strategy is considered the precursor to Pike’s development of the donor-advised fund.

 In 1976, Pike was hired as the executive director of the Shalan Foundation in San Francisco.
 Created by Youth Project funder Alan Stephen Davis in 1969, the now-defunct Shalan Foundation awarded grants to promote liberal environmental and economic policies.